 The Best Marketing Memes from Around the Web

-Because we can’t avoid “urgent” requests
+1. Because we can’t avoid “urgent” requests

-Whether it be a design request or a content request, we can’t avoid client those that are labeled with “priority” or “urgent.”
+Whether it’s a design request or a content request, we can’t avoid them when they’re labeled as “priority” or “urgent.”
 At the end of the day, we do what we can with the time we have to produce quality content.

-Editors gotta edit
+2. Editors gotta edit

 An editor’s work is no joke.
 They scan through countless articles day in and day out, make comments and edits to improve the output, and work with writers and strategists to ensure outlines and drafts are cohesive and meet a certain standard of quality.

-When you’re on the verge of breaking down
+3. When you’re on the verge of breaking down

-The three-panel meme features a teary-eyed Peter (Freddie Highmore) and sympathetic Barrie (Johnny Depp) in the 2004 drama film Finding Neverland.
+The three-panel content marketing meme features a teary-eyed Peter (Freddie Highmore) and sympathetic Barrie (Johnny Depp) in the 2004 drama film Finding Neverland.

-When you get one too many emails
+4. When you get one too many emails

 (Source: Marketing Carpenter)

-We are very, very, clear
+5. We are very, very clear

-Content marketing is (and will always be) on trend
+6. Content marketing is (and will always be) on trend

 Source: (Market Launch Digital)